How to Build a Data Analyst LinkedIn Profile (In 2023!)

 In your summary, you should provide a brief overview of your skills and experience.

-Write in concise language and with bullet points to list the details of your experience.
+Write concisely and with bullet points to list the details of your experience.
 Employers won’t have too much time to scan through your profile.

 I want you to try to put the results you’ve achieved into numbers.